-College Level Examination - International Baccalaureate (IB)

-Subject to departmental approval, advanced placement or credit will be granted for scores of "5" or higher on the International Baccalaureate (IB) lower level or upper level examinations (please contact the Registrar's Office for departmental guidelines).
+College Level Examination - International Baccalaureate (IB) A student must present an original IB diploma for the Registrar to copy.
+Once a diploma is submitted and subject to departmental approval, advanced placement or credit will be granted for scores of "5" or higher on the International Baccalaureate (IB) lower level or upper level examinations (please contact the Registrar's Office for departmental guidelines).

-Regardless of the recommendations of the College Board or other body, no more than four hours of credit is granted for any one AP, CLEP, or IB Subject Examination, unless granting additional hours of credit is endorsed by the appropriate Westminster department.
-Credit for AP, CLEP, or IB examinations will not ordinarily be granted unless the Registrar receives an official report from the College Entrance Examination Board or other appropriate group before the end of a student's first semester as a full-time Westminster student.
+Regardless of the recommendations of the College Board or other body, no more than four hours of credit is granted for any one AP, CLEP, or IB Subject Examination, except 5 hours for AP Calculus, unless granting additional hours of credit is endorsed by the appropriate Westminster department.
 On the recommendation of the appropriate academic department and with the concurrence of the Vice President and Dean of Faculty a student may earn credit in any course in the department currently listed in the College catalog by passing an examination selected or prepared by the department.